AndriiGrytsenko/openssh-ldap-publickey/README.md

 To implement ldap key authentication support take next steps:
 ##### OpenLDAP side

-1. Your system should be already setup for using ldap authorization
+1. Setup your system to use ldap authorization
 2. Add new ldap schema from */usr/share/doc/openssh-ldap-publickey-{version}/openssh-lpk-openldap.schema* to your ldap server.
-3. Change your */etc/ldap.conf* add(in case you want take advantage of host based authorization):
+3. In case you want take advantage of host based authorization, change your */etc/ldap.conf* adding:
 `pam_filter |(host=test-server.example.com)(host=\*)`
 4. Add next attributes into user entry:
 **Host: test-server.example.com** <- in case of host-based auth